ubccpsc/310/reader/content/construction/rest/_index.md

 ---
-title: "REST"
+title: "REST Architecture"
 weight: 5
 ---

+{{< youtube Y8AYxFgwmJk >}}

 [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) is an architectural style heavily used in web-based systems for providing services between different systems (and interfaces).
 REST defines a means of connecting systems together that focuses on their interfaces rather than their implementations using self-descriptive messages.
-In this way, REST provides a language to define a specific kind of [APIs](API.md) for communicating across a network.
+In this way, REST provides a language to define a specific kind of [APIs]({{% ref "apis" %}}) for communicating across a network.
 REST services are transported over the network using the [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).

-{{< figure src="REST_network.png" alt="REST topology" >}}
+{{< figure src="REST_network.png" alt="REST topology" width="350px" >}}

+## Nouns and Verbs

+{{< youtube Aoms-MrqW3g >}}

-REST services define their resources using uniform resource identifiers (URIs).
+REST services define their resources, as nouns, using uniform resource identifiers (URIs).
 URIs differ from URLs in that a URI does not define its network location and access mechanism (e.g., ```/dataset``` is a URI while ```http://foo.com/dataset``` is a URL).

 Additional data can be sent to a REST endpoint in the form of HTTP headers or in the HTTP body.
 It is idiomatic for headers to not contain any information about the location of the resource (this should be in the URI) or to carry any data about the request (this should be in the body); headers are mainly for sending metadata (e.g., to request the response data format or encoding or to provide authorization credentials).

-## Verbs

 REST describes how HTTP verbs should be used when communicating with REST services.
 REST services respond with payloads (typically JSON or XML) and an integer-based response code.
 Each REST request uses only one verb and receives only one response.